openstack/ironic/doc/source/contributor/dev-quickstart.rst

     - Description
   * - pep8
     - Run style checks on code, documentation, and release notes.
+  * - codespell
+    - Check code against a list of known-misspelled words.
   * - py<version>
     - Run unit tests with the specified python version.
 For example, ``py310`` will run the unit tests with python 3.10.
   * - unit-with-driver-libs